wagner-science/A1_QGIS_Model_Builder/README.md

   1. What is the Topographic Wetness Index?
   2. What input data and parameters are required?
   3. How are the TWI values related to the flood probability?
-  4. Why do they use the TWI instead of a hydrological model to derive flood prone areas?
-  5. What are the limitations of using the TWI to map flood prone areas?

 ##### 2. Search for FOSS GIS tools to calculate the TWI.
 Search within the QGIS Processing Toolbox, but also for other FOSS projects (also R or Python based) on github for example.

 ##### 3. Implement the calculation of the TWI as an automatized workflow using the QGIS Model Builder.